dubiacc/website/articles/en/fssp/index.md

 Being "outside of the Catholic Church" therefore doesn't mean to be excommunicated from people who believe that man should be the center of everything: because such an excommunication is nothing but an abuse of power directed at those who put God first.
-Effectively, the accusation of "excommunication" is nothing else as what the Jews told St. Peter:
+Effectively, the accusation of "excommunication" is nothing else than what the Jews told St. Peter:

 > And when they had brought them, they set them before the council.
 And the high priest
 > asked them, saying: Commanding we commanded you, that you should not teach in this name;